f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 -------------------------------------------------------------------------------------------------------------------------------

-3. Scroll to the botton of the screen and click **Save and Exit** to create the HTTP Load Balancer.
+3. Scroll to the botton of the screen and click **Add HTTP Load Balancer** to create the HTTP Load Balancer.

 Task 4: Verify Configuration